ssdug/FireTalks/November-Fire-Talks-Schedule.md

 ## Overview

-If you have a topic your passionate about, we would love to hear about it!
+If you have a topic you're passionate about, we would love to hear about it!

 ## When